 Transparency Is Not Valued as Part of Your Company Culture

 Do you work in an environment that rewards collaboration and information sharing?
 Do people discuss their failures along with their successes?
-Or, do you keep everything under wraps until the last minute to avoid unwarranted input and conflict?
+Or, do you suffer from information hoarding, with employees keeping everything under wraps until the last minute to avoid unwarranted input and conflict?
 The truth is that while it may make you feel exposed to share your shortcomings along with your victories, the goal of transparency isn’t to focus on individual performance but to learn from the experience and use this knowledge to build out new ideas and plans.
 Companies embracing transparency and knowledge sharing don’t just encourage employees to share, they create communities where it is expected and rewarded.

-If you recognize any or all of these symptoms, it’s time to make a positive change in your organization.
+If you recognize any or all of these symptoms, it’s time to banish information hoarding from your organization.
 Creating a culture of collaboration and knowledge sharing won’t happen overnight.
 But it will happen with an attitude of sharing and technology that empowers collaboration.
 Invest in a knowledge sharing solution and continue to build your wealth of accessible, searchable information, and your company will be on its way to holding hands, singing kumbaya around the campfire, and sharing valuable institutional knowledge.